 A further addition was the glass observation room located on the roof of the Watch Office.
 These were generally only applied to Group control offices, and gave an excellent all round unrestricted view of the entire airfield.
 Examples that exist today, such as Framlingham above, are replicas but have been built to very high standards.

 At the end of the war some airfields such as Sculthorpe and West Raynham had their Watch Offices modified as they changed roles to Very Heavy Bomber Stations.
-This new design 294/45, utilised the former building having an extra floor added and then the octagonal ‘glass house’ or Visual Control Room with slanted glass to reduce glare.
+This new design 294/45, improved on former buildings as a complete new design based on a steel frame with precast concrete floors.
+It had an extra floor added and then the octagonal ‘glass house’ or Visual Control Room with slanted glass to reduce glare.

 The Watch Office has been the hub of airfield command and control since the mid 1930s, it has developed from the humble shed to a multi-functional technologically advanced building dominating the skyline of the airfield today.
 Sadly though, many are now gone, and of those that are left only a few remain in good condition or open to the public.